 The Four Quadrants of Memory Knowledge

-Knowledge seems forgotten but learners can recall it later (Bjork, 1975).
-It is temporary inaccessibility, not complete forgetting (Tulving & Pearlstone, 1966).
-Retrieval practice fixes this common problem (Roediger & Karpicke, 2006).
+Knowledge can seem forgotten, but learners may still recall it later (Bjork, 1975).
+This is temporary inaccessibility, not complete forgetting (Tulving & Pearlstone, 1966).
+Retrieval practice helps solve this common problem (Roediger & Karpicke, 2006).

 Quadrant Storage Strength Retrieval Strength What This Looks Like Teacher Response

-1 High High Student recalls fluently; knowledge is durable and accessible.
+1 High High Learner recalls fluently; knowledge is durable and accessible.
 This is the target state for key content.
 Maintain with widely-spaced retrieval; move on to new material.

 2 High Low A single retrieval practice event will restore access rapidly.
 Do not reteach from scratch.

-3 Low High Student can answer correctly right now, but the knowledge is shallowly encoded.
+3 Low High Learner can answer correctly right now, but the knowledge is shallowly encoded.
 It will be gone within days.
 This is the cramming quadrant.
 Also the "seems to understand in the lesson" quadrant.
-The student needs spaced retrieval practice, not more exposure to the content.
+The learner needs spaced retrieval practice, not more exposure to the content.
 Additional input will not fix shallow encoding.

 The practical value of this table is that it forces a diagnostic question.
-When a student fails to recall something, the instinctive teacher response is to reteach it (Quadrant 4 response).
-But if the student is actually in Quadrant 2, reteaching is wasteful.
-A five-minute retrieval activity would restore access far more efficiently, and the act of retrieval would also increase storage strength further, moving the student securely into Quadrant 1.
+When a learner fails to recall something, the instinctive teacher response is to reteach it (Quadrant 4 response).
+But if the learner is actually in Quadrant 2, reteaching is wasteful.
+A five-minute retrieval activity would restore access far more efficiently, and the act of retrieval would also increase storage strength further, moving the learner securely into Quadrant 1.

 The New Theory of Disuse Explained